-We’ve written a whole article all about designing for multi-language websites, so we won’t go into full detail here, but instead, just briefly touch on where this fits in with the translation vs localization debate.
+We’ve written a whole article about designing for multi-language websites, so we won’t go into full detail here.
+Instead, we’ll briefly touch on where this fits in with the translation vs localization debate.

 Designing for right-to-left languages such as Arabic requires more than a direct translation.
 You’ll need to ensure your website can accommodate such content since it’s formatted differently, which means it will affect the design elements you’ve put in place.
 If you don’t adjust your website accordingly, it will make little sense to the local market.

 You can also consider date formats in the “design” of your website.
 For example, though the US and the UK both speak English, they display date formats differently.
 The US prefers to present it as month-day-year, while the UK style is day-month-year.
 If you don’t get this crucial bit right, this might lead to a lot of misunderstandings!

 Let’s quickly recap:

-- Language is neutral to cultural differences – using professional translators to fine-tune your automated translations gives you clearer messaging
+- Language doesn’t account for cultural differences – using professional translators to proofread and fine-tune your automated translations gives you clearer, more appropriate messaging

-- Getting multilingual SEO right so your keywords are localized is key
+- Getting multilingual SEO right to localize your keywords is essential

 - It’s not just words – translate your images for even better localization

-- Use machine translation with the right target language from the off, such as French Canadian rather than French
+- Use machine translation with the right target language from the get-go, such as French Canadian rather than French

 - Design for languages, including right-to-left languages and the right date formats